JoeLumbley/Pong/README.md

 The game loop is a critical component of the P🏓NG game, ensuring that the game runs smoothly and updates in real-time.
 It consists of two main subroutines: `UpdateGame` and `DrawGame`.

  **UpdateGame**: This subroutine is called at regular intervals to update the game's state.
 It processes input, updates game objects, checks for collisions, and transitions between game states.
-The loop continuously calls this function to ensure that the game responds to player actions and progresses logically.
+The loop continuously calls this subroutine to ensure that the game responds to player actions and progresses logically.

    ```vb
    Private Sub UpdateGame()